 2015 he joined the ‘Diversity Box’ project to help change the realities of the LGBTIQ+ communities for the better – also through workshops.

 On March 20th, 2016 (beginning of spring) he released an R’n’B / Soul-EP called ‘Love and that other Shit’ with Adora Odili.
 In May he travelled through Indonesia.

 In September / October 2016 he was on tour in Germany and Italy with

 ‘Instant Acts’ doing around 40 shows against racism and violence while also going to schools, theaters and prisons to give workshops.

 Besides that he produced the music for the official trailer for ‘Funk’ (Junges Angebot von ARD und ZDF) during that time.
-In November just before a trip through Thailand, Myanmar and Malaysia he organized a song about ‘Black Lives Matter’ with artists from around the world and continued constantly giving rap workshops against any form of discrimination all over Germany.
+In November he organized a song about ‘Black Lives Matter’ with artists from around the world and continued constantly giving rap workshops against any form of discrimination all over Germany.
 He also took the chance to travel to Thailand, Myanmar and Malaysia.

 In January 2017 he lead the students of his Rap class at ‘Hemingway Schule’ in Berlin to win the nationwide “Klasse, Kochen!” competition by writing a rapsong about nutrition and shooting a music video for it The main prize was a new 30.000€ kitchen for the school.

 LMNZ is also very happy he made his sound engineer contribution to Marvel’s ‘Black Panther’ by recording Yugen Blakrok for the soundtrack which came out in 2018.